Joaquin Avila (lawyer): Career

 After law school, Avila worked briefly on voting rights litigation in California before relocating to Texas.
 There, Avila worked as a staff attorney for the Mexican American Legal Defense and Educational Fund, and quickly rose in the organization, eventually becoming its president and general counsel.
 He served as president and general counsel of MALDEF from 1982 to 1985, during which he had a hand in over 70 voting rights cases.

-After leaving MALDEF, Avila moved to Fremont, California where he successfully argued important voting right cases, including Gomez v. the City of Watsonville, in which the city's at-large elections for city council diluted the voting power of the city's Latino residents in violation of the federal Voting Rights Act of 1965.
+After leaving MALDEF, Avila moved to Fremont, California where he successfully argued important voting rights cases, including Gomez v. the City of Watsonville, in which the city's at-large elections for city council diluted the voting power of the city's Latino residents in violation of the federal Voting Rights Act of 1965.
 He successfully argued two voting rights cases before the United States Supreme Court.

 Avila drafted the 2001 California Voting Rights Act (CVRA), which made it easier for plaintiffs to challenge at-large election systems by eliminating one of the criteria required to challenge such systems under the federal Voting Rights Act.

 The law also required the government to pay the legal fees of plaintiffs who successfully challenge an election system under the law.

 In 2003 he authored a UCLA law school report which called for the amendment of the state constitution to allow millions of non-citizen adults to vote in local elections.

 Avila later served as practitioner in residence and director of the National Voting Rights Advocacy Initiative at the Seattle University School of Law.